-A recent CNN poll discovered 82% of registered Democrats/Democratic-leading independents cared about enacting aggressive methods and policies to tackle climate change.
-With twenty-four Democrats currently running for office, it’s important for voters to know which 2020 hopefuls prioritize the environment.
+A CNN poll discovered 82% of registered Democrats or Democratic-leaning independents cared about enacting aggressive policies to tackle climate change.
+With twenty-four Democrats currently running for office, it’s important for voters to know where the 2020 candidates stand on climate policy.

 Despite voters’ concern for the nation’s approach to climate, few have announced detailed policy proposals to stop this crisis.

-Joe Biden, who is currently projected as the frontrunner for the Democratic nomination based on early polling data, has faced criticism by many Democrats for being too moderate and emphasizing the need to reach a “middle ground.”
+Joe Biden has faced criticism by many Democrats for being too moderate on climate.
 However, Biden’s new $5 trillion climate proposal is a lot more expansive and progressive than critics expected.

 Biden’s campaign said, “On day one, Biden will sign a series of new executive orders with an unprecedented reach that goes well beyond the Obama-Biden Administration platform and put us on the right track.”

-In Biden’s plan, the presidential candidate promised to rejoin the Paris Agreement, pressure and assist other foreign powers in committing to climate targets, invest in clean energy research, impose “carbon adjustment fees” on imports not meeting climate obligations, all while reaching net zero emissions by 2050.
+In Biden’s plan, he promised to rejoin the Paris Agreement and pressure and assist other foreign powers in committing to climate targets.
+Further, he hopes to invest in clean energy research and reach net zero emissions by 2050.

-Biden plans to finance $1.7 trillion of the project from federal spending by undoing President Donald Trump and congressional Republicans’ corporate tax cuts.
+Biden plans to finance $1.7 trillion of the project from federal spending by undoing President Trump’s corporate tax cuts.
 The campaign says the rest will be funded by state and local governments, as well as private companies.